Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 We equip the deformed fibration with a Lagrangian boundary condition $Q$ given by parallel transport of $L$ around the boundary.
 This picks up a Dehn twist and the time 1 flow of $H$, so over the end we have the pair $(L,\phi_H(\tau_V(L)))$.

 A \emph{horizontal section} is a map $u: S \to E$ such that $Du(TS) = TE^h$.
-The importance of such sections is that, while they are determined by the symplectic connection, they are pseudo-holomorphic for any \emph{horizontal complex structure} $J$, which is an almost complex structure that preserves $TE^h$.
+The importance of such sections is that, while they are determined by the symplectic connection, they are pseudo-holomorphic for any \emph{horizontal complex structure} $J$, meaning an almost complex structure that preserves $TE^h$ and for which the projection $E \to S$ is holomorphic.

 The \emph{action} $A(u)$ of a section $u$ is defined to be $\int_S u^* \Omega'$.
 The symplectic area of $u$ is then $A(u) + \int_S \nu$.
 The identity relating action to energy is (\cite{seidel-les}, eq.
-2.10)
+2.31)

 for any horizontal complex structure $J$.
 Here $Du = (Du)^h + (Du)^v$ is the splitting induced by the connection, and $f$ is the function determined by the curvature as $f(\pi^*\nu|TE^h) = \Omega'|TE^h$.
 In our example $f$ is supported near the critical point and in $\Supp \beta$, where $f = -H(\partial\beta/\partial t)$.